DavidGuamanDavila/JUnit5-Testing-Showcase/README.md

 ## Acknowledgments
 - Udemy Course: "Practical Java Unit Testing with JUnit 5" by Adrien Weich.
-- Udemy Course: "[Mockito: Next-Level Java Unit Testin" by Adrien Weich.
+- Udemy Course: "Mockito: Next-Level Java Unit Testing" by Adrien Weich.
 - [Nasdaq-Verafin](https://verafin.com/) for inspiring the application of these skills in a professional setting.

 ## Certification